usaid-cs/yesterday-i-learned/random.md

 1. A US president [once implied](http://www.mirror.co.uk/news/politics/donald-trump-just-suggested-fighting-11007233) wanting to kill muslims with pig blood dipped bullets.
 1. At some point, Michelangelo had to make out [David](https://en.wikipedia.org/wiki/David_%28Michelangelo%29)'s peehole.
 1. [Tile's batteries are not user-replaceable.](https://www.amazon.ca/Tile-Combo-Wallet-Finder-4-Pack/dp/B01MF9VQOP/ref=pd_sbs_107_1?_encoding=UTF8&psc=1&refRID=2FA6KEAHKFDTCX7H1ZDK) But [it's just a CR-2032.](https://www.youtube.com/watch?v=k-BTStjaxgw) So why don't they let you replace it yourself?
 Because it would break the waterproofing?
 No!
 Because fuck you, that's why.
-1. [At least two solar and two lunar eclipses happen every year](https://www.android.com/eclipse/), but most of them are not spectacular enough to be called eclipses.
 1. [Donald Trump is the first president since Polk (1845 ~ 1849) to not have a white house pet.](https://www.thoughtco.com/white-house-pets-4144590)
 1. "Tommy and Gina" were referenced in both Bon Jovi's [Livin' on a Prayer](https://en.wikipedia.org/wiki/Livin%27_on_a_Prayer) in 1986, and [It's my life](https://en.wikipedia.org/wiki/It%27s_My_Life_%28Bon_Jovi_song%29) in 2000.
 1. Weevils can be killed by either frying your rice at 60 degrees Celsius for 15 minutes, or freezing at -18 degrees for 3 days.